paul-hammant/tbd/content/5-min-overview/index.md

 called 'trunk' at all.
 {{< /note >}}

-There are many deciding factors, before a development team settles on Trunk-Based Development, but here is a short overview of the practices if they do:
+There are many deciding factors before a development team settles on Trunk-Based Development, but here is a short overview of the practices if they do:

 ### Releasability of work in progress